marsp0/weather-http-server/README.md

 Basic Weather Website

 Building a basic weather from scratch for learning purposes.
-I am going to submit a post with every push to explain what I am doing and my thoughts on it.
-Check the Chapters folder
+I am going to post on my blog after every push, so you can check it here : http://mashpt.blogspot.bg/